AEA Distinguished Service Award

 The AEA Distinguished Service Award recognizes the volunteer efforts of individuals who have served the profession.
 This service may have been under the auspices of the AEA, but this is not required.

-The award winner will be recognized annually at the AEA Awards Ceremony at the ASSA meetings.
+The award winner will be recognized annually at the ASSA meetings.
 Travel expenses to the meetings, up to $2,000, will be reimbursed.

 2022 Award Winner